Community and Grower Support

 Up to $10,000 in funding is available for CGAs to help fund a project aimed at increasing the engagement of growers in the industry, solving specific regional issues and improving their skills, knowledge base and networks.

-Applications for the 2018-19 round open on 1 July 2018, and close on 30 November 2018.
-Applications will be reviewed on a first-come first-serve basis during this granting period and once the funds have been fully allocated, no further projects will be approved.
+Applications open annually on 1 July, and close on 30 November.
+Applications are reviewed on a first-come first-serve basis during this period and once the funds have been fully allocated, no further projects will be approved.